 Josoor Institute was inspired and developed by the Supreme Committee for Delivery & Legacy.
 It addresses the Supreme Committee’s strategic goal to ‘build high quality talent and establish a centre of excellence’ and is designed to deliver world-class education and training to the people of Qatar, the Middle East and North Africa (MENA).
 The Josoor Institute is training many of the people who will play an integral role in Qatar’s hosting of the 2022 FIFA World Cup™.
 These individuals will then have the knowledge to deliver large-scale sporting and non-sporting events across the region long after 2022.
 The Josoor Institute aims to be a catalyst for transforming the sports and events industries in the region and set new standards globally.

 Qatar Leadership Academy (QLA) is a member of Qatar Foundation (QF).
 Located in Al Mazroua close to Meqdam Military Camp and founded in 2005 with an innovative partnership between QF and the Qatar Armed Forces, QLA is offering a US Diploma programme (MSA).
 It accepts male Arabic speaking cadets aged 11 – 16 (Grades 7–12), regardless of nationality.
-Cadets are admitted only after entrance exams in Arabic, English and Mathematics, followed by an interview and, finally, a fitness assessment (see Qatar Foundation in this section).
-4043 9298.
+Cadets are admitted only after entrance exams in Arabic, English and Mathematics, followed by an interview and, finally, a fitness assessment.
+4043 9298

 Education Service Law No 18 of 2015